fhoedemakers/pico-infonesPlus/README.md

 - Power on the monitor and the Pico

 See image below.
 Note.
-The Shotky Diode (VSYS - Pin 39 to breadboard + column) and the wire on breadboard left (+) to right (+) is note necessary here, but is recommended when powering the Pico from a Raspberry Pi.
+The Shotky Diode (VSYS - Pin 39 to breadboard + column) and the wire on breadboard left (+) to right (+) are not necessary, but recommended when powering the Pico from a Raspberry Pi.
 [See Chapter 4.6 - Powering the Board of the Raspberry Pi Pico Getting Started guide](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)

 ![Image](assets/PicoAdafruit.jpeg)